SWandrey45/phorest-techtest-Stacy-Wandrey/README.md

 As my background experience suggests, I like people and I like helping others.
 I love that computer science gives me the tools to help others in a direct way, and hold the power of making the world a better place, even with small changes.
 Thank you very much for the opportunity to inteview and create this tech test!
 I hope it shows you what I am capable of and my passion for software engineering.
 I am happy to answer any questions about my project and I hope you find that it meets your expectations!

-Working at Phorest would be more than just a job, I am looking for a place to
+Working at Phorest would be more than just a job, I am looking for a place to thrive and I believe the graduate programme will help me to become the best I can be! :)